Mobile

 256b3fbdd7f2270b5d56a54cbf5edc8a.png

-Play therapists generally work with children aged from 3 years to adolescence, experiencing a range of psychological difficulties and complex life experiences.
+Play therapists and child psychotherapists generally work with children aged from 3 years to adolescence, experiencing a range of psychological difficulties and complex life experiences.

-Examples of psychological difficulties may include depression, anxiety, aggression, learning difficulties and ADHD.
+Examples of psychological difficulties may include depression, anxiety, behaviour issues such as aggression.

 Difficult life experiences can include abuse, grief and loss, divorce and family breakdown, domestic violence and trauma.

-A professionally trained play therapist helps a child to increase insight, to decrease internal conflict and to increase resilience, and develop coping and emotional literacy skills.
+Through their therapy the child and young person is supported to increase insight, to decrease internal conflict and to increase resilience, and develop coping and emotional literacy skills.

-Play therapists work closely with the child's parents/carers throughout and can undertake parent-child relationship therapy.
+Play therapists and Psychotherapists can also undertake parent-child relationship therapy.